Acvarium/balance_stones/README.md

 # balance_stones
-The Balance Stones simple 2D game where you have to build a tower using as many block, as possible.
+The Balance Stones is a simple 2D game where you have to build a tower using as many block, as possible.
 On desktop you can use your mouse to place randomly-sized blocks on top of each other and make sure the tower doesn't fall apart.
 On mobile devices you have extra possibility to change direction of in-game gravity by rotating the device in hands.